gbowerman/py2md/README.md

 # py2md - Documentation auto-generator

 ## py2md.py - Simple documentation generator for Python source code.
-py2md is a simple Python 3 program to automatically generate a function reference guide for a Python project, in markdown format (.md).
+py2md is a simple Python 3 program to automatically generate a function reference guide for a Python project, in markdown format (.md), with a table of contents.

 To use py2md your project needs to meet the following requirements: